Homotopy-based training of NeuralODEs for accurate dynamics discovery: Homotopy optimization for NeuralODE training

-One solution to this problem is to apply the coupling term as a sequence of impulses, only applying it where it is defined, and keeping it zero at other times.
-While this is an interesting avenue of interest - especially so since this can be shown to be mathematically equivalent to teacher forcing\citep{Quinn2009}, a method used to mitigate instabilities during RNN training\citep{Toomarian1992} - we do not adopt this method in this paper.
-Instead, we construct smoothing cubic splines from the data points to supply the measurement values at unseen time points that are needed to evaluate the coupling term, with smoothing chosen over interpolation to make our approach robust to measurement noise in the data.
+The coupling term for synchronization \( -\lambda\mathbf{K}(\mathbf{u}-\hat{\mathbf{u}})\) in \cref{eqn: coupled dynamics with homotopy} depends on the data dynamics \(\hat{\mathbf{u}}\), whose values are only available at discrete timestamps \(\{t^{(i)}\}_{i=0}^N\).
+This is at a disaccord with the ODE solvers used during training, which require evaluating the model at intermediate time points as well.
+Therefore, to construct a coupling term defined for arbitrary time, we used a cubic smoothing spline \cite{green2000} of the data points to supply the \(\hat{\mathbf{u}}\) values at unobserved times.
+Smoothing was chosen over interpolation to increase the robustness of our approach to measurement noise.

-\paragraph{Scheduling the homotopy parameter} While the homotopy parameter $\lambda$ can be decremented in various different ways, the most common approach is to use constant decrements: $\Delta\lambda^{(k)}=1/s,\ k \in [0, s-1]$ where $s$ is the number of homotopy steps.
-In our study, we modify this slightly so that the decrements are decayed by a constant ratio for each passing step (\autoref{fig: lotka volterra 1}, left panel) - that is,
+Note that cubic spline is not the only solution - even defining the coupling term as a sequence of impulses is possible, only applying it where it is defined, and keeping it zero at other times.
+This is an interesting avenue of future research, as this scheme can be shown \cite{quinn2009} to be mathematically equivalent to teacher forcing \cite{toomarian1992}.